-Figure 4 reports these specifications using a linear-quadratic time trend, while Appendix B shows that the results are robust to taking first differences.
-We report the estimates of the IRFs of GDP, employment, and unemployment with 68% and 95% confidence bands.

-Figure 4

-Our theoretical model predicts that, in the presence of a reasonable amount of hiring frictions, an expansionary TFP shock will lead to higher employment and output and lower unemployment, despite the presence of price rigidities.
-Figure 4 bears out these predictions.
+Figure 7 reports these specifications using a fourth-order polynomial trend function and first differences.
+We report the estimates of the IRFs of GDP, employment, unemployment, and the markup with 68% and 95% confidence bands.
+Our theoretical model predicts that, in the presence of a reasonable amount of hiring frictions, an expansionary TFP shock will lead to a higher markup, higher employment and output and lower unemployment, despite the presence of price rigidities.
+Figure 7 and Figure B-2 in Appendix B of the Online Supplementary Material bear out these predictions.